 Appropriately, the Chinese-founded International Tourism Studies Association (ITSA) recently expanded its international reach with the opening of a new office in London, UK.
 The organisation, which was founded in Hangzhou, China in 2006, works to foster academic exchange between practitioners and researchers in order to promote tourism growth around the world, maintaining a particular focus on Asia.

 The opening of ITSA’s newest office at the University of Greenwich in February 2018 saw speeches delivered by university Vice Chancellor Prof. Dr. David Maguire and Prof. Dr. Xinran Lehto, President of ITSA and Professor of Tourism and Hospitality Management at Purdue University, USA, as well as COTRI Director Prof. Dr. Wolfgang Georg Arlt, who will serve as ITSA Vice President for Western Europe.
-Prof. Arlt’s presentation, which was based around the topic of overtourism, is currently available on the COTRI website.
+Prof. Arlt’s presentation, which was based around the topic of overtourism, is available at the following link.

 While ITSA will remain headquartered in Beijing, the establishment of its London office will see plenty of new China-related activities coming out of Western Europe, as ITSA continues its support for a wide range of actors in the European market.